arunnegi-07/DSA/Standard_Interview_Questions/06-SmallestPositiveMissingNumber/Intuition_Indexing.md

 ## Intuition :

-**Indexing:** In Indexing approach we will take advantage of the property of the array indices to mark positive numbers as negative in order to identify the missing positive number.
+**Indexing:** In Indexing approach we will take advantage of the property of the array indices, to mark positive numbers as negative in order to identify the missing positive number.
 By marking the elements, we can distinguish between the presence and absence of positive numbers.
-This approach works effectively when each positive number appears at most once in the array.
+This approach works effectively when each positive number appears at most once in the array(Drawback of this approach).
 You will get how it is working once we take one sample example and understand this approach over it.

 **Before that few points you need to understand :**